Sunburn

 Symptoms

 Depending on the exposure to the skin and how sensitive the skin is, sunburn symptoms can range from mild redness to severe blistering.
-There is no cure for sunburn.
+Sunburn damage cannot be reversed, but symptoms can be managed to support healing.
 Extra skin protection while going out in the harsh sun of summer is necessary.

 Here are some common symptoms to look out for: